Skip to content

 Why isn’t my Mac recognizing my Android device?

 Make sure your phone is unlocked and set to File Transfer mode (not charging).
 If it’s still not detected, enable USB Debugging in Developer Options.
-In our testing, enabling USB Debugging fixed detection issues on 4 out of 5 devices that weren’t being recognized.
+USB Debugging resolves detection issues on most devices that weren’t being recognized over the standard MTP connection.

 Is it safe to enable USB Debugging?